This is a sponsored guest post.

 Thanks to its edgy reputation and bohemian vibes, it can be all too easy to forget that Brighton is still a British seaside town (OK, seaside city).
 But if you love quirky dining experiences, vintage shopping sprees, nights out and a truly relaxed atmosphere, Brighton could be the perfect staycation destination for you.

 Liverpool has certainly seen its hardships over the years and for this reason some can forget what a wonderful and urban city this really is.
 The friendly locals are understandably proud of their home and while you are there you’ll really get to grips with the welcoming vibes and cultural heritage of what used to be England’s second city.
+If you are deciding to fly into Liverpool you can rent a car at the airport to let you go where you please.
+You can compare car hire at Liverpool Airport beforehand if that’s the case.

 Explore our national parks